pinnacle-comp/lua-reference/classes/Output.md

 Otherwise, keys will attempt to match the exact name of an output.

-Use `"serial:<number>"` to match outputs by their EDID serial.
-For example, `"serial:143256"`.
-Note that not all displays have EDID serials.
-Also, serials are not guaranteed to be unique.
-If you're unlucky enough to have two displays with the same serial, you'll have to use their names or filter with wildcards instead.

 ##### Setups

 If an output is matched, the corresponding `OutputSetup` entry will be applied to it.